 The IDF acknowledged the loss of 14 soldiers during this postwar period.

 Egyptian losses were higher, especially in the sector controlled by General Ariel Sharon, who ordered his troops to respond with massive firepower to any Egyptian provocation.

 Some aerial battles took place, and the Israelis also shot down several helicopters attempting to resupply the Third Army.

 Despite Israel's tactical successes west of the canal, the Egyptian military was reformed and organized.

 This put it in a weak position.
-Moreover, there were the difficulties in supplying this force, in evacuating it, in the lengthily communication lines, and in the daily attrition in men and equipment.
+Moreover, there were difficulties in supplying this force, in evaluating it, in the lengthily communication lines, and in the daily attrition in men and equipment.

-In addition, it became necessary to keep the strategic reserves at they maximum state of alert.
+In addition, it became necessary to keep the strategic reserves at the maximum state of alert.